nhanlon2/rspace/README.md

 ###Error handling and logging

 There is a catch all error handler `ExceptionHandlerControllerAdvice`.
-I developed this pattern for my team which was having a problem with errors.
+I developed this pattern for my team when they were having a problem with errors.
 They were being logged multiple times per error; logging was sometimes at `error` level for predictable events such as an item not being found.
 Exception details that exposed our tech stack were also leaking to clients of the Rest Api.

 The error handler looks for annotations on the Exceptions it catches.
 If they match Http Response Statuses then this is handled as a predicted error (unless the status is 500!), logged as `warn` and the message is trusted to be displayed to the user.
 Otherwise, they are unexpected exceptions and handled as internal server errors, logged at `error` and user gets a generic apology message.
-The only predictable error I could forsee in the exercise here was sample not found.
+The only predictable error I could forsee in the exercise here was "sample not found".
 I created an Exception for this with an `@ResponseStatus(HttpStatus.NOT_FOUND)` annotation.